eworm-de/routeros-scripts/doc/check-certificates.md

 in `global-config-overlay`, these are the parameters:

 * `CertRenewPass`: an array of passphrases to try
+* `CertRenewTime`: on what remaining time to try a renew
 * `CertRenewUrl`: the url to download certificates from

 Certificates on the web server should be named `CN.pem` (`PEM` format) or